Dakota Johnson: Personal life

-Johnson was previously involved in long-term relationships with her childhood sweetheart, musician Noah Gersh and actor Jordan Masterson.
+Johnson was previously involved in long-term relationships with musician Noah Gersh and actor Jordan Masterson.
 She dated Matthew Hitt, the lead vocalist of Welsh indie rock band Drowners, intermittently for almost two years until 2016.
-She has been in a relationship with Coldplay's vocalist Chris Martin since October 2017.
-They reside in Malibu, California.
+She and Coldplay's vocalist Chris Martin started dating in October 2017.
+They resided together in Malibu, California and were engaged.
+It was reported in June 2025 that the couple split up after eight years of dating.

 Johnson is a tattoo enthusiast and has been named a brand ambassador for luxury fashion brand Gucci.
-In 2023, she appeared in an advertisement campaign for Gucci promoting their leather handbags.
-Later, the People for the Ethical Treatment of Animals, a non-profit organization for animal welfare, called on her to reconsider her ambassadorship for Gucci as these products were produced from Python and Alligator leather, which is illegal in California.
+In November 2020, it was announced that she had become an investor and co-creative director of Maude, a sexual wellness brand.
 In 2018, she collaborated with 300 women in Hollywood to set up the Time's Up initiative to protect women from harassment and discrimination.

+Johnson is an avid reader.
+She launched a book club in March 2024.

+In October 2025, Johnson became a global brand ambassador for the Italian fashion house Valentino.